thewtex/thesis/strain_estimation/strain_estimation.rst

 .. [#] Here we use the terminology *order of accuracy* to refer to the number of terms used in the Taylor series approximation and *order derivative* to refer to the degree of the derivative.

-Khan and Ohba derived closed form expressions for higher order accurate approximations of an arbitrary *p*\ th order derivative [Khan1999,Khan2003]_.
+Khan and Ohba derived closed form expressions for higher order accurate approximations of an arbitrary *p*\ :sup:`th` order derivative [Khan1999,Khan2003]_.
-Two different sets of expressions were developed by the pair.
+Two different sets of expressions were developed.
 The newer set of finite difference approximations uses samples from every other sample around the differentiated point.
 This set of approximations has the same computational complexity, and both approximations have linear phase and are highly accurate for polynomial type inputs [Khan2003]_.
-However, this set of approximations has slightly better performance for periodic functions and functions sampled near the Nyquist frequency [Khan2003]_.
-The second set of approximations are central difference type approximations that have symmetric non-zero coefficients for every point surrounding the sample of interest.
+However, these set of approximations have slightly better performance for periodic functions and functions sampled near the Nyquist frequency [Khan2003]_.
+The second set of approximations is central difference type approximations that have symmetric non-zero coefficients for every point surrounding the sample of interest.
 The coefficients alternate in sign and decay rapidly from their center.
-The tap-coefficients, *d*, for a first order derivative
+The tap-coefficients, *d*, for a first order derivative are:

 .. image:: images/nth_order_coefficients.png
   :align:  center